The Tranquility of Victory and the Calm of Defeat —Obeying God Is Best

 The fantastic thing was that when my heart was willing to obey, the environment around me also changed, and God’s words truly came to fruition: “Any and all things, living or dead, will shift, change, renew, and disappear according to God’s thoughts.
 This is how God rules over all things” (“God Is the Source of Man’s Life” in The Word Appears in the Flesh).
 Before long, a student ran by and said to me, “Your name showed up on the semifinals board.”
 After I heard it, I simply didn’t believe it.
 I hurriedly ran over to see the results.
 I discovered to my surprise that I had broken through third place on the team on an exception and entered the semifinals!
 (Later, I learned that the athlete who got first place had participated in another competition, he had been disqualified from taking part in the semifinals.)
 I was very tranquil in my heart, because I became clearly aware that all this was ordered by God.
 In the following races, I learned to look up to God and entrusted the results of the match to God.
 I obeyed God’s sovereignty and in the end obtained fifth place.

 At that time, the results of the competition already were not the most important thing to me.
 What was important was that after the experience my faith in God increased greatly.
 I clearly came to know that if a person relies on one’s own strength in his struggles, he is bound to face defeat.
 The sovereignty and arrangement of everything is in the hands of God.
 As long as one maintains dependence on God and keeps inside himself a heart that obeys God in all that he does, he can remain calm and tranquil in the face of success and defeat.
 He can also receive God’s blessing.
 It is just as God’s word says: “Because people do not recognize God’s orchestrations and God’s sovereignty, they always face fate defiantly, with a rebellious attitude, and always want to cast off God’s authority and sovereignty and the things fate has in store, hoping in vain to change their current circumstances and alter their fate.
 But they can never succeed; they are thwarted at every turn.
-This struggle, which takes place deep in one’s soul, is painful; the pain is unforgettable; and all the while one is frittering away one’s life. …when you truly understand that everything God has planned for and decided for you is a great benefit, and is a great protection, then you feel your pain gradually lighten, and the whole of you become relaxed, free, liberated” (“God Himself, the Unique III” in Continuation of The Word Appears in the Flesh).
+This struggle, which takes place deep in one’s soul, is painful; the pain is unforgettable; and all the while one is frittering away one’s life. … But when you truly know, when you truly come to recognize that God has sovereignty over human fate, when you truly understand that everything God has planned for and decided for you is a great benefit, and is a great protection, then you feel your pain gradually lighten, and the whole of you become relaxed, free, liberated” (“God Himself, the Unique III” in Continuation of The Word Appears in the Flesh).
 Looking back on myself before and after the competition, when I didn’t know God’s sovereignty and wanted to rely on my own strength to strive for first place, there was a disparity between what I expected and the results that showed up.
 I had an indescribable pain in my heart; but when I realized that God is the sovereign of everything, and when I wanted to obey God, I understood God’s intention by seeking to figure it out and my viewpoint also changed.
 I no longer lived within the pain of losing the prize and the glory, but instead had a real understanding and experience of God’s word through this defeat.
 I gained something that was true, and obtained relaxation and liberation in my heart.
 After this, I practiced obedience to God in many matters, and discovered more and more that when I myself obey God, even if sometimes things didn’t actually turn out how I wanted, I still had in my heart a totally different kind of feeling of tranquility and liberation.
 Even more so in victory and defeat, I tasted God’s authority and sovereignty for myself and saw God’s marvelous deeds.
 I felt deeply that obeying God was truly precious!

 The word of Almighty God says: “At all times God wields His authority, shows His might, continues His management work as always; at all times He rules all things, provides for all things, orchestrates all things, just as He always did.
 No one can change this.
 It is fact; it has been the unchanging truth since time immemorial! … All things under God’s arrangements and sovereignty obey natural laws, and if you resolve to let God arrange and dictate everything for you, you should learn to wait, you should learn to seek, you should learn to submit.
 This is the attitude that every person who wants to submit to God’s authority must take, the basic quality that every person who wants to accept God’s sovereignty and arrangements must possess” (“God Himself, the Unique III” in Continuation of The Word Appears in the Flesh).